Making Schools Work

 - creating and supporting cultures of continuous improvement

 By putting a strong focus on teacher collaboration and challenging college- and career-preparatory curricula like our nine Advanced Career pathways, Making Schools Work helps schools transform their practices so that students never have to ask, “Why do I need to know this?”
 With Making Schools Work, students connect what they learn in the classroom with their personal interests and goals.

-In schools that adopt Making Schools Work, teams of teachers, counselors and school leaders examine school and classroom practices and student outcomes related to the five focus areas.
+In schools that adopt Making Schools Work, focus teams of teachers, counselors and school leaders examine school and classroom practices and student outcomes related to the five focus areas.